 Brown algae in a saltwater tank

 Check for silicates in your saltwater mix.
 Look through the list of ingredients to see if any silica based compound is in the list.
-Try using reverse osmosis water rather than tap water.
+Try using reverse osmosis water rather than tap water for your saltwater mix.
 Make sure you clean the brown algae off the corals daily.
 Use a phosphate/silicate-absorbing material in the filter.

 Fungus – the ever present danger – to fish and eggs